My Books

 For years, whenever I have given presentations about quirky places in the South, people have asked me if I had a list of places to share, or if one of my books provided one.
 I always had to say no.

 If you like taking road trips to see World’s Largest Things or Stonehenge replicas, you need to keep this book handy.
 Each entry in the 350-page guide gives a description and an address or directions to the attraction.
 Many entries are accompanied by photos.
-(I think there are about 500 entries and 200 photos).
-If you order a book and enjoy it, please leave a review on the BAM site for me.
-It’s easy.
+(I think there are about 500 entries and 200 photos). $24.99.
+Purchase here.

 “Not Quite Right: Mostly True Tales of a Weird News Reporter”